BrewBlox/brewblox-documentation/docs/user/automation_sandbox.md

 ```

 To convert a quantity to another compatible quantity, you can use the `to(unit)` function.
-When converting a quantity, the original quantity is unchanged.
+When converting a quantity, the original is unchanged.

 Examples:
 ```javascript